- 1:12 roof pitch (2:12-6:12 available)

 Pre-engineered building widths start at 30 feet and increase in 10-foot increments, with no restriction on the length.
 Bay spacing along the sidewall of the structure is either 20’ or 25’.

-The most common sizes for a metal shop with living quarters include:
+The most common sizes for metal shops with living quarters include:

 - A single-story 40x60 with 1,200 square feet of workspace and 1,200 square feet of living accommodation, and